The Landmark Herodotus:

 encountered.
 Cicero called him “the father of history,” and his only

-The Histories, is considered the first true piece of historical
+work, The Histories, is considered the first true piece of historical

 writing in Western literature.
 With lucid prose that harks back to the